Earth ScienceNatural Resources

 The Current State of Geothermal Energy

-• Continuous Power Supply: Geothermal energy is consistent and doesn’t depend on weather conditions, unlike solar or wind energy.
+Geothermal energy is consistent and doesn’t depend on weather conditions, unlike solar or wind energy.
+Geothermal energy still has this benefit, and advances in energy storage technologies will likely boost its growth and reliability.

-• Economically Viable: Though the initial investment can be high, the long-term benefits in terms of low operation and maintenance costs make it a good investment.
+Though the initial investment can be high, the long-term benefits in terms of low operation and maintenance costs make it a good investment.
 For example, in the United States, geothermal power plants produced about 17 billion kilowatt-hours in 2022, which accounted for 0.4% of total electricity generation.
+From 2023 to 2032, geothermal energy is expected to grow at a compound annual growth rate (CAGR) of 7.9%, thanks to its economic viability and global deployment of clean energy.

-• Environmentally Friendly: It releases very low amounts of greenhouse gases compared to fossil fuels.
+It releases very low amounts of greenhouse gases compared to fossil fuels.
 According to research, geothermal power plants release vastly fewer sulfur compounds that cause acid rain (97% less) and almost no carbon dioxide (99% less) compared to similar-sized fossil fuel plants.
+In 2022, binary geothermal technology segment valued at over USD 15 billion because of its high efficiency, minimal emissions, and compatibility with other energy sources.
+This technology contributes to geothermal’s environmental benefits.

 Innovations in Geothermal Energy